• Skip to primary navigation

 3. TACKLIFE Cordless Rotary Tool

 User-friendly.
-One of the benefits of the tacklife is that it has a skinnier base, which means increased precision when it comes to nail grinding.
-The grips compliment this design, making the unit itself an innovative little machine.
+One of the benefits of the tacklife is that it has a skinnier base, which means increased precision when it comes to dog nail grinding.
+The grips compliment this design, making this model very intuitive to manipulate.

-Variable Speeds.
+Variable speeds.
 Believe it or not, not every dog nail grinder provides speed options.
-This is absolutely crucial when it comes to more panicked animals, and the speed adjustment makes for a calm experience.
+This is absolutely crucial when it comes to more panicky dogs, letting you adjust speed to low enough levels to calm them down, without having to abort the whole session.

-Strength in Numbers.
-The tacklife Pet Nail Grinder has 60 bit grooming bands, grooming drum, grinding stone, 100 grit grooming bands, and replacement grinding stones.
-In essence, you cannot be more prepared to go to work with this clever unit.
+Generous attachments.
+The Tacklife Pet Nail Grinder has 60 bit grooming bands, grooming drum, grinding stone, 100 grit grooming bands, and replacement grinding stones.
+You’re absolutely spoiled for choice when it comes to the configurations you can put the Tacklife Cordless Rotary Tool in.

 CHECK LATEST PRICE ➤